-Lay ministers working in variety of contexts including parishes and diocesan offices, secular professions including law, business, and criminal justice, or in the helping professions of medicine and social work can develop the theological and spiritual grounding necessary to become wiser and more effective ministers and leaders.
+Lay people working in variety of contexts including parishes, schools, or diocesan offices or in secular professions including law, business, and criminal justice, or in the helping professions of medicine and social work can develop the theological and spiritual grounding necessary to become wiser and more effective ministers and leaders.
 Pursuing a Master of Pastoral Studies degree allows individuals to gain specific competencies in the focus area of their choice while earning a master’s degree from an institution with a long-standing reputation for excellence in education and ministerial formation.

 The Master of Pastoral Studies (M.P.S.) is a 36-credit hour degree program.
 All courses are taken for graduate credit hours (crs), at the current tuition rate at LIM.
 In pursuing the Master of Pastoral Studies, students select a focus area relevant to their ministry.